syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

     }
 ```

-On the other hand, to configure the TreeMap using Web API, provide the appropriate endpoint Url in [`SfDataManager`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) along with [`Adaptor`](https://blazor.syncfusion.com/documentation/data/adaptors).
+On the other hand, to configure the TreeMap using Web API, provide the appropriate endpoint URL in the [`SfDataManager`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) along with [`Adaptor`](https://blazor.syncfusion.com/documentation/data/adaptors).
 Here, need to use [`WebApiAdaptor`](https://blazor.syncfusion.com/documentation/data/adaptors/?no-cache=1#web-api-adaptor) in-order to interact with the Web API to consume data from the entity framework appropriately.

 ```csharp
 @using Syncfusion.Blazor.TreeMap